Fixed price of Coca-Cola from 1886 to 1959: Bottling contracts

 In 1899, Benjamin Thomas and Joseph Whitehead, two lawyers from Chattanooga, Tennessee, approached Coca-Cola President Asa Candler about buying Coca-Cola bottling rights.
 At the time, soda fountains were the predominant way of consuming carbonated beverages in the United States.
 Candler sold the rights to the two lawyers for one dollar, which he never ended up collecting.
 It is speculated that Candler sold the bottling rights so cheaply because he (a) truthfully thought bottling would never take off, and (b) was granted the ability in the contract to "pull their franchise if they ever sold an inferior product".
-However, the contract at the agreed-upon price had no expiration date, so he had essentially agreed to sell Coca-Cola at the same price forever.